-The Risk Management division provides services across 25 city departments and is comprised of workers’ compensation, safety and drug testing.
+The Risk Management division provides services across 25 City departments and is comprised of workers’ compensation and safety .
 The combined efforts of these teams help identify, analyze, administer, manage and control the city’s adverse exposure to financial, operational, and occupational safety risks and losses.

 "The City of Houston is committed to providing a safe work environment free from recognized and potential hazards.
 Each department readily acknowledges that employees are the city’s most important asset.
 Our goal is to grow a culture of safety awareness and accountability and to collaborate interdepartmentally to reduce injuries, costs and loss of work productivity.
 The City of Houston believes that safety doesn’t happen by accident.
 Implementing safety measures and accident prevention practices can enhance efficiency rather than supersede or interfere with work productivity."

-The Designated Department Representatives are responsible for the day-today coordination of workers' compensation documents and communication for their assigned departments.
-This team also interacts with the workers' compensation coordinatorand adjuster.
-(View chart)
+The Designated Department Representatives are responsible for the day-to-day coordination of workers' compensation documents and communication for their assigned departments.
+This team also interacts with the workers' compensation coordinator and adjuster.

-Safety recognizes, evaluates and controlls hazards and manages the associated information and programs in order to prevent harm to people, property and the environment.
+Safety recognizes, evaluates and controls hazards and manages the associated information and programs in order to prevent harm to people, property and the environment.